-We have incurred significant operating losses since inception and cannot assure you that we will achieve profitability.\
+We have incurred significant operating losses since inception and cannot assure you that we will achieve profitability.

 Since our inception in January 2006 we have incurred a significant net loss.
-As of June 30, 2014, we had an accumulated deficit of \$210.3 million.
-To date, we have financed our operations primarily through sales of equity securities, debt financing with Capital Royalty Partners and certain of its affiliates, and sales of our products.
+As of March 31, 2015, we had an accumulated deficit of \$269.9 million.
+To date, we have financed our operations primarily through public and private sales of our equity securities, debt financing with Capital Royalty Partners and certain of its affiliates, and sales of our products.
 We have devoted substantially all of our resources to the research and development of our products, the commercial launch of our products, the development of a sales and marketing team and the assembly of a management team to manage our business.

 We began commercial sales of t:slim in the third quarter of 2012.
 Beginning in the first quarter of 2013, we have been able to manufacture and sell t:slim at a cost and in volumes sufficient to allow us to achieve a positive gross margin.
-For the year ended December 31, 2013, our gross profit was \$6.2 million.
-However, although we have achieved a positive gross margin, we still operate at a substantial net loss and expect that we will continue to do so for at least the next several years.
+For the year ended December 31, 2014 and 2013, our gross profit was \$15.2 million and \$6.2 million, respectively.
+However, although we have achieved a positive gross margin, we still operate at a substantial net loss and expect that we will continue to do so for the next several years.

 To implement our business strategy we need to, among other things, grow our sales and marketing infrastructure to increase sales of our products, fund ongoing research and development activities, expand our manufacturing capabilities, and obtain regulatory clearance or approval to commercialize our products currently under development.
 We expect our expenses to increase significantly as we pursue these objectives.
-The extent of our future operating losses and the timing of profitability are highly uncertain, especially given that we only recently began to commercialize t:slim, which makes forecasting our sales more difficult.
+The extent of our future operating losses and the timing of profitability are highly uncertain, especially given that we only recently expanded the size of our sales, clinical and marketing infrastructure and that we expect to begin sales of our next commercial product, t:flex, in the second quarter of 2015, which makes forecasting our sales more difficult.
 Any additional operating losses will have an adverse effect on our stockholders' equity, and we cannot assure you that we will ever be able to achieve or sustain profitability.